metauni/metauni.github.io/about/index.md

 ## Seminar-first

-Metauni is a seminar-first institution, and our primary goal is to **make metauni seminars great**.
+Metauni is a seminar-first institution: our primary goal is to **make seminars great**.

 Seminars are live social events, where a small group of people work towards understanding a topic.
 Seminars have organisers, and naturally some participants are more knowledgeable than others, but they have no "teacher" or "students".
 We view classes, replays, AI agents and our code infrastructure as ultimately ways to directly or indirectly serve the seminars: for example, our class on algebraic geometry raised the general level of geometry knowledge in the community, which has helped those attending the [Singular Learning Theory](https://metauni.org/slt) seminar.

 ## Some metrics

 As of November 2022, metauni is a small but stably growing community.
-Our YouTube channel has `1.6k` subscribers, our Discord server has about `400` members, there are about `10` active seminars and across all of these roughly `20` regular weekly attendees.
+Our YouTube channel has `1.6k` subscribers, our Discord server has about `400` members, there are about `10` active seminars and across all of these roughly `20` people who regularly attend at least one seminar every week, and a larger number that attend more sporadically.
 Our first class MAG on algebraic geometry had `20` students, declining to about `10` by the end of the eight weeks.

 ## Guiding principles